reflectoring/reflectoring.github.io/_posts/2020-10-07-hibernate-search.md

 @Field(name = "fullName")
 private String last;
 ```
-In [Analyzer Section](#analyzer) we saw that we can map one entity field to multiple index document fields.
+In the [section about `@Analyzer`](#analyzer), we saw that we can map one entity field to multiple index document fields.
 We can also do the inverse.

-As
-you can see `@Field(name = "fullName")` is mapped to `first` and `last` both.
-This way `fullName` will have the content of both fields.
-So, instead of searching over the `first` and `last` field separately, we can directly search over `fullName`.
+In the code above, `@Field(name = "fullName")` is mapped to `first` and `last` both.
+This way, the index property `fullName` will have the content of both fields.
+So, instead of searching over the `first` and `last` fields separately, we can directly search over `fullName`.

 ### Store Property
-We can set store to `Store.YES` when we plan to use it in projection.
+We can set `store` to `Store.YES` when we plan to use it in projection.
 Note that this will require extra space.
 Plus,
-Elasticsearch already stores the value in the `_source` field(You can find more on source field in this [Elasticsearch Doc](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-source-field.html)).
-So, the only reason to set the store to true is that when we don't want Elasticsearch to look up and extract value from the `_source` field.
+Elasticsearch already stores the value in the `_source` field (you can find more on the source field in the [Elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-source-field.html)).
+So, the only reason to set the `store` property to `true` is that when we don't want Elasticsearch to look up and extract value from the `_source` field.

 We need to set store to `Store.YES` when we set `Index.NO` though, or else Elasticsearch won't store it at all.

-### `@IndexedEmbedded` And `@ContainedIn`
+### `@IndexedEmbedded` and `@ContainedIn`
 ```java
 @Entity
 @Indexed(index = "idx_post")